 The Plan was initially approved by the majority of the stockholders on November 13, 2007.
 The Plan was amended on June 19, 2012 to increase the number of shares of common stock available for issuance to 76,923 and was amended on October 29, 2013 to (a) increase the number of shares of common stock authorized for issuance under the Plan from 76,923 shares of common stock to 380,000 shares of common stock, (b) increase the per-person award limitations for options or stock appreciation rights from 15,385 to 76,923 shares and for restricted stock, deferred stock, performance shares and/or other stock-based awards from 7,692 to 38,462 shares, and (c) change the name of the Plan to reflect the Merger-related change.
 The Plan was again amended on May 7, 2015 to (i) increase the number of shares reserved for issuance under the Plan to 918,462 shares; (ii) extend the term of the Plan until May 7, 2025; and (iii) make other changes and updates to the Plan and was further amended in October 2015 to add French Sub-Plan amendments applicable to awards made to France-based employees.
-The Plan was further amended on June 8, 2016 to (a) approve an increase in the number of shares reserved for issuance under the Plan to 1,456,923 shares and (b) establish maximum equity award limits for initial awards and annual awards to non-employee directors.
+The Plan was further amended on June 8, 2016 to (a) approve an increase in the number of shares reserved for issuance under the Plan to 1.456,923 shares and (b) establish maximum equity award limits for initial awards and annual awards to non-employee directors.
 The Plan was subsequently amended as of May 25, 2017, increasing the number of shares of Common Stock authorized under the Plan to 1,995,385.
 The Plan was again amended on May 24, 2018, increasing the number of shares of Common Stock authorized under the Plan to 3,149,231.
 The Plan was again amended in October 2018 to add an Israeli Sub-Plan applicable to awards made to Israel-based employees.
-The Plan was again amended on April 24, 2019, to increase the number of shares of Common Stock authorized under the Plan to 10,072,308 and to make other changes.
-The Plan was again amended in October 2020 to include the Canadian Sub-Plan.
+The Plan was again amended on April 24, 2019, to increase the number of shares of Common Stock authorized under the Plan to 4,072,308 and to make other changes.
+The Plan was again amended on June 8, 2020, to increase the number of shares of Common Stock authorized under the Plan to 10,072,308 and to make other changes.
+The Plan was amended in October 2020 to include the Canadian Sub-Plan.